-Relevant to the Perth - Dundee - Aberdeen rail corridor
+Relevant to the Edinburgh/Glasgow to Perth/Dundee rail corridor

-This recommendation would improve connectivity by reducing rail journey times on the rail corridor between Perth, Dundee and Aberdeen for both passengers and freight.
-Pre-Covid-19 passenger forecasts predicted growth on the Inter-Cities network, including the Perth-Dundee-Aberdeen corridor, to be amongst the highest in Scotland .
-Whilst the pandemic is likely to result in less commuting and in-work travel, there is evidence that there may be increased willingness to travel further in general.
+This recommendation would improve connectivity by reducing rail journey times on the rail corridor between Edinburgh and Glasgow to Perth and Dundee both passengers and freight.
+Pre-COVID-19 passenger forecasts predicted growth on the Inter-Cities network, including the Edinburgh/Glasgow to Perth, to be amongst the highest in Scotland .
+Whilst the pandemic is likely to result in less commuting and in-work travel in the future, there is evidence that there may be increased willingness to travel further in general.